Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ![Agent Inspector](images/agent.png)

-* `Brain` - The brain to register this agent to.
+* `Brain` - The Brain to register this Agent to.
 Can be dragged into the inspector using the Editor.
 * `Visual Observations` - A list of `Cameras` which will be used to generate observations.
 * `Max Step` - The per-agent maximum number of steps.
-Once this number is reached, the agent will be reset if `Reset On Done` is checked.
+Once this number is reached, the Agent will be reset if `Reset On Done` is checked.
-* `Reset On Done` - Whether the agent's `AgentReset()` function should be called when the agent reaches its `Max Step` count or is marked as done in code.
+* `Reset On Done` - Whether the Agent's `AgentReset()` function should be called when the Agent reaches its `Max Step` count or is marked as done in code.
-* `On Demand Decision` - Whether the agent requests decisions at a fixed step interval or explicitly requests decisions by calling `RequestDecision()`.
+* `On Demand Decision` - Whether the Agent requests decisions at a fixed step interval or explicitly requests decisions by calling `RequestDecision()`.
   * If not checked, the Agent will request a new decision every `Decision Frequency` steps and perform an action every step.
 In the example above,